 - making each side feel special

-As a work at home mother, I am uniquely aware of the struggle involved in trying to balance work and home.
-We must work in order to earn a living and at the same time, we must spend time with our families, because that is where our hearts lie.
+As a work-at-home mother, I am uniquely aware of the struggle involved in trying to balance work and home.
+We must work in order to earn a living and at the same time, we must spend time with our families because that is where our hearts lie.
 That is the reason for this series, to show that we can balance work and home and emerge happily on the other side.
 In order to do that, we must use careful planning strategies.
-Thus, our first article in the November Fantastic Friday series – the plan fail dichotomy.

 - block off your normal work hours